 - Measure dry ingredients into a large mixing bowl.
-Use a large whisk to thoroughly blend ingredients.
+Use a whisk to thoroughly blend ingredients.

 - Pour the dry ingredients into a food processor bowl, fitted with a metal blade.

-- Add the cold butter cubes and pulse until the butter cubes are reduced to the size of peas and the mixture looks like coarse, dry crumbs.
+- Add the cold butter cubes and pulse until the butter cubes are reduced to the size of peas and the mixture looks crumbly.

-- Add the lightly beaten egg and pulse just until egg is incorporated into the flour-butter mix.
+- Add the egg and pulse just until egg is incorporated into the flour-butter mix.

-- Add 1 tablespoon of ice water and pulse several times.
-Remove the processor lid and squeeze a small amount of the dough in your hand.
-If it holds together don't add more water.
-If the dough is too crumbly and dry, add 1/4 teaspoon additional ice water and pulse several more times.
+- If the dough is too crumbly and dry, add additional ice water and pulse several more times.
 Check the consistency of the dough again.
 If the dough holds together and you can form a ball don't add more water.
 Adding too much water will make the dough sticky and harder to roll out and shape.

-- Scrape the dough, which will look crumbly, on a clean, gluten free work surface covered with waxed paper.
+- Scrape the dough, which will look a bit crumbly, on a clean, gluten-free work surface covered with waxed paper.
 Gather the crumbly dough into a ball.
-Flatten to a large disk shape.
-Wrap in waxed paper and refrigerate for at least one hour before rolling out the dough.
-At this stage, the dough can be frozen.
-Place wax paper wrapped dough in a freezer bag, label and freeze for future use.
+Divide the dough in two pieces and flatten into discs.
+Place each disc in a plastic bag and refrigerate for at least one hour before rolling out the dough.
+Note- At this stage, the dough can be frozen.
+Place wrapped dough in a freezer bag, label and freeze for future use.

-- Peel top sheet of wax paper from the dough and carefully flip the dough, on the remaining sheet of waxed paper, over pie plate.
+- Peel top sheet of wax paper from the dough and carefully flip the dough still on the remaining piece of waxed paper over a 9-inch pie plate.
 Gently peel the waxed paper from the dough.

-- Gently press the dough into the pie plate.
+- Gently fit the dough into the pie plate.